ssmtdatta/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> Python supports the creation of anonymous functions (i.e. functions without a particular name).
-The anonymous function is defined as 'lambda'.

-A regular function in Python (defined as `def function_name`)
+>>  While functions in Python are typically defined using the `def` keyword, Python also allows us to create functions without particular names.
+These are called anonymous functions and are defined using the `lambda` keyword.

+>> `lambda` functions are particularly useful when we want to perform operations without explicitly defining a function or variables.
+>> `lambda` functions are sometimes compact represeatations of a `def` function.

 ---